tomlobato/sys_watchdog/README.md

 ./bin/sys_watchdog test
 ```

-Send a PR and win merge!
+Send a PR and win a merge!
 Its free ;)

 ## Copyright and License